Go Play in the Snow! Great Places for Family Snow Play in Northern California

 Granlibakken, Tahoe City

 Granlibakken resor near Tahoe City offers a dedicated sledding hill and snow play area for family fun.
-Their sledding hill is open now from 10 am–4 pm daily!
-Sledding tickets cost $25 per person on weekdays and $35 on weekends and holidays and include saucer rental and and hour and a half of sledding.
+Their sledding hill is scheduled to open on December 15.
+Sledding tickets cost $25 per person on weekdays and $35 on weekends and holidays and include saucer rental and and 90 minutes of sledding.
+Night sledding, starting at 5 pm, costs $45 and includes hot chocolate or mulled wine.
 Kids under 3 sled for free, and lodging guests get a 50% discount.
-Guests must book sledding tickets in advance online, and choose a 90-minute time slot.
+Sledding tickets must be booked in advance online.
 Note: Granlibakken provides saucers; participants may not bring their own saucers and other sledding devices.
-Location: 725 Granlibakken Road, Tahoe City 96145. granlibakken.com
+Location: 725 Granlibakken Road, Tahoe City CA 96145. granlibakken.com

 Soda Springs